 It’s not the hard-earned followers driven from social, or websites referring our links, it’s not even the paid traffic tests we run, so our audience knows what works and what doesn’t…

 …it’s the no-cost, ever-growing kind of traffic that I adore, and it’s called Organic.

 BTW: Organic traffic is the term used to describe people who visit your website via a search engine like Google.

 Every single month, we acquire more organic traffic.
-And it’s not down to luck, or money, or hours of effort, it’s because we know what Google are looking for and we do everything we can to give it to them (by using these 35 Google ranking factors).
+And it’s not down to luck or money, it’s because we know what Google is looking for and we do everything we can to give it to them (by using these 35 Google ranking factors).